Runny Paint – 5 Easy Fixes to Watery Paint Problems

 how to fix watery paint

 One issue with painting is that it might not be mixed properly.
+Especially when you are thinning the paint, you should do that in a proper ratio so that the paint does not get watery.

 If the paint is too runny, you will have to thicken it.
 Otherwise, the paint will not be thick enough to adequately cover the surface.
+This also means that you will see what’s underneath.

 Depending on what you are trying to accomplish, runny paint may ruin your attempts at creating an artistic work.

-And this can be due to the reason that the paint store you have bought the paint from has not stored it properly in appropriate conditions.
+Many times the new wall paint you have just bought can also be watery due to the reason that the paint store you have bought it from has not stored it properly in appropriate conditions.

 How to Thicken Watery Paint?